berkeley-scf/tutorial-dynamic-docs/README.md

 # tutorial-dynamic-docs
-Tutorial on creating dynamic documents
+Tutorial on creating dynamic documents, focused on R

 The video that accompanies this material is available here [on YouTube [UNDER CONSTRUCTION]]().

 This tutorial covers:

-* The basics of Latex for preparing documents
-* Embedding R and bash code in Latex using knitr and Sweave
+* Embedding R and bash (and Python) code in Latex using knitr and Sweave
-* Embedding R and bash code in Markdown using Rmarkdown
+* Embedding R and bash code in the LyX GUI for Latex using knitr and Sweave
-* Combining R and Markdown using Jupyter's R kernel
-* Combining R and bash using Jupyter's Python kernel
+* Embedding R and bash (and Python) code in Markdown using Rmarkdown

 Included in this repository are template documents for the various modalities described above.